nuagenetworks/nuage-metroae/README.md

 You can now run `python run_wizard.py` to let MetroAE help you setup your server and create or edit a deployment.
 The wizard will ask you questions about what you'd like to do and then create the proper files on disk. run_wizard.py is most useful when you are working with a clone of the nuage-metroae repo.
 It can be used to generate deployments that can be used with the Docker container version of MetroAE, but those deployments would need to be copied manually from the nuage-metroae repo clone to the container's metroae_data directory.

+MetroAE now requires Ansible version 3.4.0 or higher.
+Alternatively, use the new `metroae-container` for using the latest container.

 Please see [RELEASE_NOTES.md](Documentation/RELEASE_NOTES.md) for all the details about what has changed or been added in this release.

-All MetroAE operations, including Docker container management, use a command `metroae` for consistent usage and syntax.
+All MetroAE operations, including Docker container management, use a command `metroae-container` for consistent usage and syntax.
 Please see [DOCKER.md](Documentation/DOCKER.md) for details on configuration and use of the container version of MetroAE.

 ## Supported Components for Deployment and Upgrade